May Massee Collection

 The collection includes original book illustrations by 56 artists, manuscript materials, published books, photographs, audio and video tapes of authors, artists, designers, typographers, and printers whose skills Miss Massee combined to create quality books for children and young adults.
 Miss Massee’s wood-paneled office, built for her at Viking Press in 1933 by Eric Gugler, is also included in the collection.

-This inventory features a note of all the materials within the May Massee Collection, including details about the books (arranged by author and then title) and what manuscript materials pertain to each book.
+This finding aid lists all of the materials within the May Massee Collection, including details about the books (arranged by author and then title) and what manuscript materials pertain to each book.